wise-coders/dbf-jdbc-driver/README.md

 We save data to a different path, just to avoid any storage issues and don't loose any information.
 We appreciate any contributions to this repository.

-## License

-BSD License-3.
-Free to use, distribution forbidden.
-Improvements of the driver accepted only in https://bitbucket.org/dbschema/dbf-jdbc-driver.

 ## How to Test the JDBC Driver